luigi9595/Privacy-Policy/README.md

 **4. Changes to This Privacy Policy:**

 We may update this privacy policy from time to time.
-We will post any changes on this page [link to your GitHub privacy policy page: https://github.com/luigi9595/Privacy-Policy] and, if the changes are significant, we will provide a more prominent notice (including, for certain services, email notification of privacy policy changes, or an update in the Chrome Web Store).
+We will post any changes on this page ( [https://github.com/luigi9595/Privacy-Policy](https://github.com/luigi9595/Privacy-Policy) ) and, if the changes are significant, we will provide a more prominent notice (including, for certain services, email notification of privacy policy changes, or an update in the Chrome Web Store).

 **5. Contact Information:**